Yunnan, PR China

 The mountainous nature of the province limits cultivable land to 10.6% of the total, yet farmers compose 80–95% of the labor force.
 Cultivation is intensive.
 Terraced farmlands encircle the hills and mountains and traverse the smaller areas of river basins and floodplains.
 Apart from subsistence crops, Yunnan grows rice, wheat, and other grains as major cash crops.

 More than 50 scenic spots of exceptional beauty make Yunnan a major tourist center, while the province abounds in natural resources.
-Over one third of the land is forested, twice the average elsewhere in PR China.
+Over one third of the land is forested, twice the average elsewhere in PRC.
 Yunnan not only has more species of tropical, subtropical, temperate, and frigid-zone plants than anywhere else in the country, but also has many ancient derivative plants, as well as species introduced from abroad.

 As a predominantly rural province, the sustainable management of renewable resources and mitigation of the adverse effects of economic growth are important for Yunnan.